antvis/G2Plot/docs/api/options/meta.en.md

 <description> _boolean_ **optional**</description>

-Only applies to scale of type: 'time', forcing the last date tick to be displayed.
+Only applies to scale of type: 'cat' and 'time-cat', forcing the last tick to be contained.
+Attention: if you have been config `tickMethod` (means customize ticks), will cause `showLast` not work

 ### MetaOption.mask